Sanakhamassi/ONTO_X/Readme.md

 ### 🔬 Exploring Exceptions in Detail

 All of the above exception cases are **analyzed in depth in `data.ipynb`**.
-That notebook documents how the dataset was cleaned, the checks applied (e.g., missing labels, duplicate IDs)
+That notebook documents how checks are applied (e.g., missing labels, duplicate IDs).

 👨‍💻 **For IT teams:**